Taking the Friction Out of Trading

 In order to set a usability standard, we needed to define usability in this context.
 Given the site and its users, here’s how we defined it:

-• Learnability: how easily can a first-time user accomplish a task when seeing it for the first time?
+- Learnability: how easily can a first-time user accomplish a task for the first time?

-• Errors: how often does a user make a mistake?
+- Errors: how often does a user make a mistake?
 How serious is the mistake?
-How quickly do they recover from it?
+And how quickly do they recover from it?

 We established these metrics in the early stages of the research, allowing us to create a user interface that met J.P.
 Morgan’s standards for its customers.